 |Psychological Service Center, Department of Educational and Counseling Psychology, DU||Offline and online||Individual And Couple Counseling|

-The statistics regarding treatment gaps in mental health makes it clear that current services are often inadequate and lack the necessary resources to tackle problems round the clock.
-So different private organizations and startups have been making a significant entry into the mental health scenario.
+The statistics regarding treatment gaps in mental health make it clear that current services are often inadequate and lack the necessary resources to tackle problems around the clock.
+Therefore, private organizations and startups have made significant entries into the mental health scenario.
 Some of the noticeable ones are:

-LifeSpring currently has more than 200 mental health professionals working with them and aims to integrate psychological care in all aspects of society.
-LifeSpring offers both online and offline services to their clients.
+LifeSpring currently has more than 200 mental health professionals working with them and aims to integrate psychological care into all aspects of society.
+It offers both online and offline services to its clients.
 The company has recently started to gain attention through social media engagement.
 Their services include:

 SAJIDA Foundation began in 1987 as a small garage school for disadvantaged children and has grown to be an inclusive social organization that offers healthcare services and other social services for more than 6 million people.

 The Psychological Health and Wellness Clinic (PHWC) was established in 2017 in partnership with SAJIDA Foundation.
 It has become a renowned name in the mental health arena with a wide offering of services.
 It has multiple benefits that are designed to cater to all demographics.
 Besides general mental health facilities, it also provides corporate wellness services such as:

 PHWC also provides training to professionals and non-professionals.
 Some of these training modules are:

 Besides these set training modules, PHWC also provides custom modules.